ARMmbed/lorawan-bootcamp-2018/README.md

 payload.addTemperature(2, 23.21f); // on channel 2, send temperature 23.21 degrees celcius
 payload.addRelativeHumidity(3, 48.12f); // on channel 3, send 48.12 humidity
 ```

-**Extra credit (2) - Temperature / humidity data**

-Remember the temperature and humidity sensors from 3. and 4.?
-Add that information to the map as well.
-Look in `maps.js` to see how we do the graphing (it's pretty simple).
-Data is being sent over a websocket to the browser (see `server.js`).
-Handle the events and update the graph accordingly.

-Done already?
-Go do some extra credit work!

-**Add coverage**

-Setting up a gateway is easy.
-The recommended option is the highly configurable [MultiTech Conduit](https://www.digikey.com/en/product-highlight/m/multi-tech-systems/iot-platform); you need an `MTAC-LORA-915` or `MTAC-LORA-868` depending [on your country](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html), as well as a `MTCDT` Conduit;